pomerium/documentation/content/docs/core/configuration.md

 # Configuration

-You can configure Pomerium using either a configuration file or [environmental variables](https://en.wikipedia.org/wiki/Environment_variable).
+You can configure Pomerium using either a configuration file or [environment variables](https://en.wikipedia.org/wiki/Environment_variable).
 If using a configuration file, the following languages are supported:

 - [YAML](https://yaml.org/)
 - [JSON](https://www.json.org/json-en.html)
 - [TOML](https://toml.io/en/)

+(Our documentation always assumes a YAML configuration file.)

 You can use both environment variables and a configuration file.
 If a particular option is set using both an environment variable and a config file key, the environment variable will take precedence.